kozko2001/blog-hugo/content/posts/obsidian/CloudGuru - Confluent Certified Developer Apache Kafka.md

 ### 3.5 Streams vs Tables
 **Streams**: new records do NOT replace previous data.
-Examples: credit card transactions **Tables**: represents the current state, example: a users current balance in the bank account
+Examples: credit card transactions

+**Tables**: represents the current state, example: a users current balance in the bank account

+## 4. Advanced Application Design Concepts

+### 4.1 Kafka Configuration
+All configurations are done by key-value pairs.

+**broker configuration**:  you can use `server.properties`, the command line or the `AdminClient API`

+**topic configuration**: you can configure `kafka-topics` to set properties at creation time or `kafka-configs` (a default AdminClient API tool).
+All topics config have a broker default value

+### 4.2 Topics design
+number of partitions, replication factor.

+- What is your need for fault tolerance?
+- How many consumers are going to be in each consumer group? => each consumer will get at least 1 partition
+- How  much memory available on each broker? `replica.fetch.max.bytes` => around 1Mb

+### 4.3 Metrics and monitoring
+Kafka + Zookeper expose metrics through JMX.